cqparts/cqparts/docs-sphinx/tutorials/fastener-easy-install.rst

 Wood Screw
 ^^^^^^^^^^

-Wood screw will use :class:`MaleFastenerPart <cqparts.fasteners.male.MaleFastenerPart>`
+Wood screw will use :class:`MaleFastenerPart <cqparts_fasteners.male.MaleFastenerPart>`
 as a basis.

 * **screw body** : built from
-  :class:`MaleFastenerPart <cqparts.fasteners.male.MaleFastenerPart>`, then modified.
+  :class:`MaleFastenerPart <cqparts_fasteners.male.MaleFastenerPart>`, then modified.
 * **shaft** : we'll add the bore-sized shaft to the neck of the screw.

 ::